naphatkrit/TigerHost/docs/getting_started/prepare_project.rst

 If you are using any of the common web modules (django, Flask, NodeJS), most likely, the only state in your application is the database, and most likely, you have a hardcoded database URL.
 Then, all you have to do is change your app to take this URL from the environmental variables instead.
 We will have examples of how to do this in the specific project structure guides.
 You can either host the database yourself, or use one of our database addons - see :ref:`addons`.

+Note that if your project absolutely needs to access the disk directly, not via a database (most projects don't), it is possible to provide stateless disk access by mounting an NFS partition of remote disk living somewhere else.
+TODO make this into an addon.

 .. _prepare_project__init_git: